Night sky notes for April 2019 Geoff Mitchell

 The April night sky now shows the spring constellations but with daylight saving time (BST) and the Sun moving north of the celestial equator , twilight skies mean later observing hours as we head into the summer months.
 The spring night sky contains many fine objects to view with both binocular and small telescopes and this month has a few notable events of special interest.
 The bright planet Jupiter is rises low in the east by late evening.
-The bright planet Venus is visible in the western twilight below the Seven Sisters star cluster (M45) by late April , setting some two hours after the Sun.
+The red planet Mars is visible in the western twilight below the Seven Sisters star cluster (M45) in early April.

 Our own Milky Way galaxy stretches from the constellation of Auriga , marked by the bright star Capella overhead through the constellations of Perseus and Cassiopeia and down into the north west .
 This faint band of stars is best seen on clear dark moonless evenings from darker locations outside the town.

 The familiar asterism of the plough in the constellation of Ursa Major, The Great Bear is seen high in the north east with its handle or tail pointing towards the horizon mid evening.
 Use the right hand pair of stars Dubhe and Merak ( Use the pointers) to find the faint pole star Polaris and the position of North.

 The spring constellation of Leo rises early evening, the brightest star Regulus and the `reversed question mark ` shaped star asterism of `The Sickle` makes this an easily recognisable constellation.
 Leo stretches eastward and is marked at the tail end by the star Denebola.
 Leo contains some moderately bright galaxy pairs visible in moderate sized telescopes on moonless evenings.
 M65/M66 and NGC 3628 form the famous galaxy triplet, all three galaxies being visible in the same telescopic field of view.